theawakener0/theawakener-dotfiles/README.md

 # The Awakener — Neovim Configuration

-Opinionated, lightweight Neovim config that uses `lazy.nvim` for plugin management and ships with a small set of commonly used plugins (treesitter, lsp, completion, telescope, neo-tree, catppuccin theme, and lualine).
+Opinionated, lightweight Neovim config that uses `lazy.nvim` for plugin management and ships with a small set of commonly used plugins (treesitter, lsp, completion, telescope, neo-tree, rose-pine theme, and lualine).

 This README explains how to install, use, and customize the config.